Atticus29/dataJitsu/specs.md

 - [x] Add move to the user who made it, and include a timestamp in the entry as well
 - [x] //TODO make record of video here
 - [x] Fix test for clicking pause

+# Tabled specs and TODOs
+- [x] Remove match and annotation rating from matchDeets because they live elsewhere now

 # Specs
 - [ ] An annotation is not made if a similar enough one has already been made by someone else